Skip to main content

 What skills will I practise and develop?

-You will acquire and develop a range of valuable skills specific to archaeological science as well as generic ‘employability skills’.
+You will acquire and develop a range of valuable skills specific to archaeological science and other parts of archaeology, as well as generic ‘employability skills’.
 Through the programme, you will develop technical laboratory skills and be presented with opportunities to extend your communication and presentation skills, both written and orally.
 You will acquire specific skills, such as the ability to collect, analyse and interpret a range of complex quantitative and qualitative data.
 You will also develop valuable laboratory research-based skills, through the completion of a dissertation.

 Knowledge & Understanding:

-• The ability to produce, recommend and defend programmes of scientific analysis in academic and commercial archaeology
+• The ability to produce, recommend and defend programmes of scientific analysis in academic and commercial archaeology.

 Intellectual Skills:

-• A critical awareness of practical, analytical and interpretative approaches in archaeological science
+• A critical awareness of practical, analytical and interpretative approaches in archaeological science.

-• Independent analysis and interpretation
+• Independent analysis and interpretation of scientific data.

-• The ability to synthesise wide-ranging information pertaining to archaeological science to verify interpretation
+• The ability to synthesise wide-ranging information pertaining to archaeological science to verify interpretation.

 Professional Practical Skills:

-• The ability to source, synthesise and critically assess data from subject specific journals and books, including research and advanced scholarship
+• The ability to source, synthesise and critically assess data from subject specific journals and books, including research and advanced scholarship.

-• Advanced laboratory and/or field skills in the study of archaeological artefacts, materials and/or ecofacts
+• Advanced laboratory and/or field skills in the study of archaeological artefacts, materials and/or ecofacts.

-• Proficiency in a selected range of methods and techniques within archaeological science
+• Proficiency in a selected range of methods and techniques within archaeological science.

-• The ability to produce and critically analyse original scientific datasets using statistical and graphical approaches to inform interpretation
+• The ability to produce and critically analyse original scientific datasets using statistical and graphical approaches to inform interpretation.

 Transferable/Key Skills:

-• Clear, concise and persuasive oral and written presentations to suit a range of audiences
+• Clear, concise and persuasive oral and written presentations to suit a range of audiences.

-• Critical self-awareness: self-reflection; self-management; time management; and the ability to continue to learn through reflection on practice and experience
+• Critical self-awareness: self-reflection; self-management; time management; and the ability to continue to learn through reflection on practice and experience.

-• The ability to act autonomously in planning, defending, implementing and analysing work
+• The ability to act autonomously in planning, defending, implementing and analysing work.

-Tuition fees for 2025 entry
+Tuition fees for 2026 entry

 Your tuition fees and how you pay them will depend on your fee status.
 Your fee status could be home, island or overseas.